 There are some cases where dandruff can get serious and indicate an underlying medical condition.
 Some signs to look for before consulting professional help are: -

-- Dandruff flakes that do not budge even after countless home remedies and over-the-counter products.
+- Dandruff flakes that do not budge even after countless home remedies and oils like coconut, bhringraj oils.

 - Dandruff that is causing excessive itching, rashes, and redness.